|Andrew Hamilton Trophy 2016 Rules|

 10.9 Any Association breaking the rules will be severely dealt with, either by fine or suspension.
 Points gained will be deducted.

-11 DRAW FOR Second Stage on Saturday 6th July at 2 pm 2013
+11 Draw for the Second Stage on Saturday 9th July 2016 at 2 pm

-1. Winner (North) v Runner ‑ up (West) at Muirhead & Birkhill B. C.
+1. Winner (North) v Runner up (West) Whitehall

 12. Greens used for Andrew Hamilton Trophy games are limited to a maximum of twice per season.